Call Us

 If you're ready to stop using drugs and break free from your physical and mental dependence, seeking professional help is crucial during the withdrawal process.
 Without expert support, managing your withdrawal symptoms can become overwhelming and potentially dangerous.
 Withdrawal can also be risky, so it's essential to have a qualified multidisciplinary team of mental health professionals ensuring your safety throughout the process.

-At Priory, we offer a medically assisted drug detox as part of our private drug rehab programme.
+At Priory, we offer a medically assisted drug detox as a standalone service or as part of a broader private drug rehab programme.
 This detoxification process removes all traces of the drug from your body in a controlled, clinical setting under the supervision of our medical professionals.
 We provide medication and necessary medical interventions to help ease any withdrawal symptoms, ensuring a safe and comfortable experience.

 Compassionate and supportive care is just as important as medication in the drug detox process.
 This is why we’re dedicated to providing exceptional support to our detox clients, 24 hours a day, 7 days a week.